+measure how the environmental or social characteristics promoted by the financial product are attained.
 An investment contributes to one of the sustainability objectives below if the company's revenue exceeds a stated minimum level in terms of contributions to the Sustainable Development Goals, the EU Taxonomy or a combination thereof.
 Capital expenditures or operating expenses (CAPEX/OPEX) may also be used to assess contributions to the goals, in addition to a company's revenue.

-The fund contributed to the objectives below through sustainable investments (the information is based, where applicable, on an analysis of the fund's underlying fund investments):
+The fund contributed to the objectives below through sustainable investments:

-Environmental objectives defined in the EU Taxonomy with technical screening criteria Climate change mitigation, Climate change adaption, Transition to a circular economy.
+Environmental objectives defined in the EU Taxonomy with technical screening criteria Climate change mitigation.